 It was two months ago when I first found out that Timi was trying to play a fast one on our old man.
 Although he had threatened me when he realized I knew about the forged lease documents he was planning to use to admit illegal tenants into dad’s property, but I guess that wasn’t enough reason for me to keep mute over a matter that could later backfire.
 Even when I was provided several instances to nip the situation in the bud, I failed to summon the courage to.

 You may want to call me weak, but I know my brother too well to want to dismiss his threats.
 I remember when I once reported to my dad about his clandestine activities in school.
-He had arranged some of his loyalist to deal with me ruthlessly and after that experience I needed no soothsayer to tell me to start keeping my mouth shut!
+He had arranged some of his loyalist to deal ruthlessly with me and after that experience I needed no soothsayer to tell me to start keeping my mouth shut!

 There was a time my mum was into the business of supplies and sales of food stuffs.
 Mum always came home with a lot of cash and her business was booming at the time.
 She had a secret safe she thought no one had access to, but unknown to her, Timi had been stealing from her and she didn’t even notice because she was making huge profit from her business.